sampsyo/home/_drafts/opengl.md

 ---
 The mainstream real-time graphics APIs, OpenGL and Direct3D, are probably the most widespread way that programmers interact with heterogeneous hardware.
 But their brand of CPU--GPU integration is unconscionable.
-CPU-side code needs to coordinate closely with GPU-side *shader programs* for good performance, but the APIs we have today treat the two execution units as separate universes.
+CPU-side code needs to coordinate closely with GPU-side shader programs for good performance, but the APIs we have today treat the two execution units as isolated universes.
-This approach leads to stringly typed interfaces, a huge volume of boilerplate, and impoverished GPU-specific programming languages.
+This mindset leads to stringly typed interfaces, a huge volume of boilerplate, and impoverished GPU-specific programming languages.

-This post tours a few gritty realities in a tiny OpenGL application.
+This post tours a few gritty realities in a trivial OpenGL application.
-You can follow along with [a literate listing][tinygl-rendered] of the full [source code][tinygl].
+You can follow along with [a literate listing][tinygl-rendered] of the [full source code][tinygl].

 [tinygl-rendered]: http://sampsyo.github.io/tinygl/
 [tinygl]: https://github.com/sampsyo/tinygl/blob/master/tinygl.c